Skip to content

 • Reorder — drag handles on each dataset card let you reorder; the collection landing renders in the order you set.

-• Edit metadata — update name, description, visibility.
+• Edit metadata — update name and description.

 • Delete — remove the collection.
 Members are not affected.